 Finally, a good tent will be needed.
 Double up on size so you have enough room to keep your gear close!
 Tents can be handmade or come in basic designs – if you splurge, there are some pretty crazy modern tents as well.
 That’s sleeping, eating and drinking covered and that’s pretty much all you need!

-Posted on April 13, 2017 1:11 pm, in For The Guys, Outdoors and tagged backpack, camping, Cooking, guide, Men, military backpack, Outdoors, survival, survival gear, wilderness.
+Posted on April 13, 2017 1:11 pm, in For The Guys, The Outdoorsman and tagged backpack, camping, Cooking, guide, Men, military backpack, survival, survival gear, The Outdoorsman, wilderness.
 Bookmark the permalink.
 Leave a comment.